splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

     - Yes, CPU and memory
     - No

-  * - Network Explorer
-    - Yes
-    - No

-  * - Log collection and export
-    - Yes, using Splunk HEC and Fluentd
-    - No, it requires configuration

   * - Related content
     - Yes
-    - No
+    - Yes, when using Splunk exporters

   * - RUM correlation
     - Yes